 In addition, this type of footwear features tougher uppers and higher tops.
 This, in turn, makes them more stable than trail runners.
 Hiking boots are a particularly good choice for folks who need additional ankle support, as well as for first-time hikers, many of whom are still in the process of developing their foot skills.

 Hiking shoes, on the other hand, are more flexible and stretchier due to their mesh components and lower tops.
 Not only does this make them more breathable, but also lighter on one’s feet.
-However, keep in mind that waterproof shoes take longer to dry – you don’t really need a pair if you’re not into winter hiking.
+However, remember that waterproof shoes take longer to dry – you don’t need a pair if you’re not into winter hiking.

 While a shoe can’t really give your foot the same stability and protection as a regular trekking boot, it is far more versatile – the stylish look of modern hiking shoes allows outdoor enthusiasts to use them both inside and outside the city.